pupilfirst/wd101-scripts/introduction/web-browsers/README.md

 ### What is web browser?

-We use web browsers like Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari every day, but do we understand what they are?
+We use web browsers like Google Chrome, Mozilla Firefox and Microsoft Edge every day, but do we understand what they are?

 A **Web Browser** is nothing but a software application, which is used to access the information available on the internet.
 When a user like you and me requests some information, the web browser fetches the data from a web server and then displays the response on your desktop or mobile device.
 The information is transferred using the **Hypertext Transfer Protocol (HTTP)**, which defines how text, images and video are transmitted on the web.